 Because the beta cells in the pancreas could no longer produce insulin, the storage hormone’s absence led to weight loss until the affected person died.

-The Atkins diet, which was developed in the 1960s, is the classic low-carbohydrate diet par excellence.
+Developed in the 1960s, the Atkins diet is the classic low-carbohydrate diet.

 But this is precisely where its weaknesses lie.
-Since nobody knew that protein also strongly stimulates insulin until the 1990s, people started to replace carbohydrates with lean protein (Nuttall et al. 19919).
+Since nobody knew that protein strongly stimulates insulin until the 1990s, people started replacing carbohydrates with lean protein (Nuttall et al. 19919).

 For this reason, classic low-carbohydrate diets such as the Atkins diet are not nearly as effective at losing weight as intermittent fasting.

-In contrast, pure fats such as extra virgin olive oil cause virtually no insulin response at all.
+In contrast, pure fats such as extra virgin olive oil cause virtually no insulin response.

-Above all, lean protein can lead to strong insulin reactions without the protective effect of fat.
-Unfortunately, due to fat’s medial demonization, we have begun to remove fats from natural foods.
+Above all, lean protein can lead to solid insulin reactions without the protective effect of fat.
+Unfortunately, due to fat’s medical demonization, we have begun to remove fats from natural foods.

-On the other hand, the keto diet considers that proteins stimulate insulin as well.
+On the other hand, the keto diet also considers that proteins stimulate insulin.

-In this sense, keto and intermittent fasting also have the common goal of lowering insulin levels, deplete carbohydrate stores, and burn fat for energy.
+In this sense, keto and intermittent fasting also have the common goal of lowering insulin levels, depleting carbohydrate stores, and burning fat for energy.

-And the term ketosis refers to nothing else than the body’s natural ability to burn fat for energy.
+And the term ketosis refers to the body’s natural ability to burn fat for energy.

-Since the body spreads this fat energy in the form of so-called ketones, the state of fat burning is called ketosis.
+Since the body spreads this fat energy through so-called ketones, the state of fat burning is called ketosis.

-Because insulin blocks the enzyme that breaks down body fat, a low insulin level is essential once again (Meijssen et al. 200110).
+A low insulin level is essential because insulin blocks the enzyme that breaks down body fat (Meijssen et al. 200110).